 Today is my birthday.
 Happy 44th to me.

 You see, today also marks two years since my father passed away … rather unexpectedly.
-I had only been awake about 20 minutes or so when the phone rang telling me that my dad had died.
+On that Wednesday morning, I had only been awake for about 20 minutes or so when the phone rang, my brother calling to tell me that my dad had died.
 He just didn’t wake up that morning.